Cap Camarat

 See less

-The flora and fauna of Cap Camarat
+<h2>The flora and fauna of Cap Camarat</h2>

-While Cap Camarat unveils its iconic lighthouse to visitors, it also boasts exceptional flora and fauna, albeit somewhat diminished by a fire in July 2017.
-There are some eighty species of birds and numerous insects, reptiles and marine species.
-From the Blue Monticole to the Hermann tortoise, adventurers discovering Cap Camarat may be lucky enough to observe this incredible fauna.
-In terms of flora, the cape is home to pine forests and cork oak forests.
+<p>While <strong>Cap Camarat</strong> reveals its emblematic lighthouse to visitors, it also has exceptional flora and fauna in store, even if these were somewhat diminished by a fire in July 2017.
+There are some eighty species of birds, as well as numerous insects, reptiles and marine species.
+From the Blue Monticole to the Hermann tortoise, adventurers discovering<strong> Cap Camarat </strong>may be lucky enough to observe this incredible fauna.
+In terms of flora, the cape boasts pine forests and cork oak forests. </p>

 Read more